-The gestation period of buffalo mothers lasts nearly 11 months, aligned with the onset of the rainy season, which provides abundant resources, such as lush vegetation and water.
+The gestation period of buffalo mothers lasts nearly 11 months, with the mating season aligned with the onset of the rainy season, which provides abundant resources, such as lush vegetation and water.

 The female African buffalo exploits all these resources to help her calf develop.
-Once born, a buffalo calf stays close to the female buffalo for about a year, learning survival tactics and living within the herd.
-If the calf is male, he will leave his mother at two years old to join other bachelor herds.
+Once born, calves spend about a year close to the female buffalo, learning survival tactics and living within the herd.
+If the calf is male, he will leave his mother at two years old to join other young bulls in bachelor herds.

 Despite their size, buffaloes are skilled swimmers.
 They can swim gracefully and efficiently in the water, floating through their fat-filled bodies, which act like natural life jackets.

 Buffalos swim to escape predators, find suitable grazing spots, and escape the heat.
 They can run for 40 km/h across the plains and dive into a river for a refreshing swim.
 Their strong legs help them move, their hoofs paddling underwater.